|Release Date||Release Name|

 Enhancing the power and flexibility of DMI

-- Easily duplicate existing DMI drill-down links, buttons, report tabs, and rich table entries to speed creating new report definitions.
+- Easily duplicate (clone) existing DMI drilldown links, buttons, report tabs and links, and rich table entries to save you work and speed creation of new report definitions.

 - Share a link to a report’s current state, simplifying collaboration.

-- Smart time range auto-pinning temporarily prevents reports from refreshing automatically; this is particularly helpful when using one-minute monitoring intervals.
+- Smart time range auto-pinning temporarily prevents reports from updating the time range when linking between or within the same report; this is particularly helpful when using one-minute monitoring intervals.

 - A new PDF export engine improves report fidelity, more closely mirroring the original DMI report.